Enterprise Archive Solution: History

 Enterprise Archive Solution (EAS), previously called Exchange Archive Solution, was originally developed by EDUCOM TS, Inc., an Ottawa-based software development firm.
 The first release of EAS occurred on March 15, 2000.
 EAS was sold as commercial software for local installation.
 EAS was designed to archive content from Microsoft Exchange to help organizations comply with legal requirements for E-mail retention, to reduce storage load of Microsoft Exchange, improve backup, and for .pst file management.

 From 2000 to 2004, EDUCOM released multiple versions, gained market share and was eventually acquired by Zantaz, Inc. in 2004.
 Over the next year, Zantaz added additional functionality, released version 4.0 and officially renamed the product to Enterprise Archive Solution.

 In 2005, EAS was being used by more than 2 million users and was mentioned by analyst International Data Corporation.
 In 2007, Zantaz estimated a thousand customers.

 On July 24, 2007, EAS was acquired by Autonomy, Inc. of Cambridge, UK.
 Shortly after the acquisition, Autonomy announced that EAS was integrated with Autonomy's IDOL search technology.

 Analyst Gartner rated Zantaz and Autonomy's products in 2007.

 On October 3, 2011, EAS was acquired by HP, Inc. of Palo Alto, CA.

 On July 29, 2014, EAS was acquired by Capax Discovery, Inc. headquartered in Morristown, NJ.

 On January 1, 2024, Zantaz Data Resources will be releasing an update to EAS as part of its Zantaz Advanced Archive 1.0 featuring Data Optimization.

+In 2026, the company faced criticism following reports about its use of controversial imagery in marketing materials.
+Coverage in Legal Week highlighted a conference booth display featuring a “woman in a red dress,” which drew scrutiny from attendees and commentators who characterized the imagery as potentially reinforcing gender stereotypes and objectifying representations.
+Critics questioned whether the use of such visuals was appropriate in a professional legal technology context and raised broader concerns about inclusivity, representation, and the ethical implications of AI-generated marketing content.